 You can select a single image or multiple images to scale.
 Make sure to only select images and not grouped items.
 Hold down shift while using the Select tool, or click and drag a selection around multiple images at the same time.

-Press S on your keyboard and click and drag a box around all the objects that you would like to align, or hold down the SHIFT key while selecting each item.
-Click on the ‘Object alignment’ icon in the toolbar and select the way you would like your objects to be positioned.
+When in the Select mode (Press S on your keyboard), click and drag a box around all the objects that you would like to align, or hold down the Shift key while selecting each item.
+Click on the ‘Object alignment’ icon in the floating toolbar and select the way you would like your objects to be positioned.

 Alignment Left, Center, Right, Top, Middle, Bottom